It all started when...

 And at the end of the day, it is each and every incredible couple and family willing to share their experiences, love and light with me that allows me to do what I do.
 To be invited to share and capture happiness is an incredible honor and responsibility I do not take lightly.

-I appreciate every single couple I get work with because I know I'm not supposed to be doing this.
+I appreciate every single couple I get work with because I know I wouldn't be doing this without you.

 I thank you all for trusting me.
 THANK YOU.